827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

-Obsessive-compulsive disorder (OCD) is a mental health condition that causes people to have unwanted and repeated thoughts, feelings, ideas, sensations (obsessions), or behaviors that make them feel driven to do something over and over again (compulsions).
+Obsessive-compulsive disorder (OCD) is a mental health disorder that causes people to have unwanted and repeated thoughts, feelings, ideas, sensations (obsessions), or behaviors that make them feel driven to do something over and over again (compulsions).
+In Louisville, OCD treatment is available to treat compulsive behaviors and other OCD symptoms.

-The compulsions are behaviors performed in response to an obsession, in order to relieve stress caused by the obsession.
+The compulsions are behaviors performed in response to an obsession to relieve stress caused by the obsession.
 Compulsions are often done as a way to prevent bad things from happening.
-When someone has an obsession about being dirty or contaminated by germs, for example, they may wash their hands repeatedly or a certain number of times.
+For example, when someone is obsessed with being dirty or contaminated by germs, they may wash their hands repeatedly or several times.

 This can happen even to the point of injury.
-People with OCD may spend hours each day performing compulsions such as cleaning, washing, counting, tapping, putting things in order, or arranging things until it “feels right.”
+People with OCD may spend hours daily performing compulsions such as cleaning, washing, counting, tapping, putting things in order, or arranging things until it “feels right.” to them.

 What are the Signs and Symptoms of OCD?